snowflakedb/pdo_snowflake/README.rst

         }
     }

-Call :code:`env.sh` script to set the test connection parametes in the environment variables.
+Call :code:`env.sh` script to set the test connection parameters in the environment variables.

 .. code-block:: bash